codingforpleasure/customized-workspace/Ubuntu/useful-resources/cnn-architectures.md

 The very first thing we notice to be different is that there is a direct connection which skips some layers(may vary in different models) in between.
 This connection is called **’skip connection’** and is the core of residual blocks.

-The formulation of `F(x)+x` can be realized by feedforward neural networks with "shortcut connections", shortcut connections are those skipping one or more layers. the sortcut connections simply perform `identity mapping`, and their outputs are added to the outputs of the stacked layers.
+The formulation of `F(x)+x` can be realized by feedforward neural networks with "shortcut connections", shortcut connections are those skipping one or more layers. the shortcut connections simply perform `identity mapping`, and their outputs are added to the outputs of the stacked layers.

 <p align="center">